A representation of range decreasing group homomorphisms: Introduction

 \section{Introduction}

-In this paper, we will assume that all manifolds are Hausdorff, and all locally convex spaces are sequentially complete.
-Unless otherwise indicated, we denote by $V$ a positive dimensional $C^{\infty}$ manifold, possibly with boundary, that may not be paracompact or connected, and by $G$ a positive or infinite dimensional locally exponential connected Lie group modelled on a locally convex space (Notably, all Banach Lie groups fall within this category of locally exponential groups).
-We fix a smoothness class $\cf =C^k_{MB}$ ($C^k$ in the Michal-Bastiani sense), $k=0, 1, \cdots, \infty$.
-If $G$ is a Banach Lie group, we can also select $\cf$ to be $C^k$ in the sense of Fr\'echet differentiability for the same range of $k$.
+Throughout this paper, we assume that all manifolds are Hausdorff and all locally convex spaces are sequentially complete.
+Unless otherwise indicated, we denote by $V$ a positive dimensional $C^{\infty}$ manifold, possibly with boundary, that need not be paracompact or connected, and by $G$ a positive or infinite dimensional locally exponential connected Lie group modelled on a locally convex space (Notably, all Banach Lie groups fall within this category of locally exponential groups).
+We fix a smoothness class $\cf =C^k_{MB}$ ($C^k$ in the Michal-Bastiani sense, see \cite[Section I.2]{towards}), $k=0, 1, \cdots, \infty$.
+If $G$ is a Banach Lie group, we may also take $\cf$ to be $C^k$ in the sense of Fr\'echet differentiability for the same range of $k$, see \cite[Section 2.3]{amr}.
 If $G$ is positive dimensional, we allow $\cf$ to be locally H\"older $\ka$, $k=0, 1, \cdots$, $0 \le \alpha \le 1$, where $C^{k, 0}=C^k$, or locally Sobolev $\kp$, $k=1, 2, \cdots$, $1 \le p <\infty$, $kp>\dimv$, or $k = \dimv$ and $p=1$.
 The space $\fvg \subset C(V, G)$ of all $\cf$ maps $V \to G$ is a group under pointwise group operation.
 If $V$ is compact, then $\fvg$ is a Lie group, see \cite[Theorem II.2.8]{towards} and \cite[Section 4(G)]{kr}.
-The mapping spaces $\fvg$ and operators between them are of fundamental importance in analysis, geometry, mathematical physics and representation theory.
+Mapping spaces such as $\fvg$ and the operators between them are of fundamental importance in analysis, geometry, mathematical physics and representation theory.